Photo Credit: Route 66 Musical Roads

 How Fun!
 Musical Roads On Route 66!

-Founded by Chris Hill and Pete Thompson, Route 66 Musical Roads says it's working with the American Society of Civil Engineers on the project.
+Founded by Chris Hill and Pete Thompson, Route 66 Musical Roads has previously said it's working with the American Society of Civil Engineers on the project.
 The goal is to install at least one musical road in each of the states the road crosses: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.

 musical-roads-2

 Route 66 Musical Roads says Hill and Thompson have pioneered the development of Musical Roads in the United States - including designing and installing a musical road for the New Mexico Department of Transportation as part of the National Geographic television show, "Crowd Control," aimed at altering driving habits.
-Anyone driving over that installation would hear America The Beautiful playing through their vehicle, as long as they were traveling at the 45 mph.
-Hill explains, "It's safety and entertainment."
+Anyone driving over that installation would hear America The Beautiful playing through their vehicle - the catch is that you have to be going exactly 45 miles an hour to hear the vibrations.

-Click below to see and hear a demonstration of the Musical Route 66:
+Click below to see and hear a demonstration:

 The company says the underlying principle is simple: to create a specific musical note, you only need to vibrate an object a particular number of times per second.
 Whether it's a guitar string, an oboe reed, an insect's back leg, or a car wheel, the concept remains consistent.
 For example, vibrating anything 440 times in one second produces an "A" note.

-Turning this concept into a tangible tune involves meticulous planning.
-The process begins with selecting a suitable song, and while hard core dance tunes may be challenging, simpler melodies like jingles, anthems, and rousing choruses prove to be highly effective.
+Actually creating a tangible tune takes quite a bit of work and planning.
+The best songs are simpler melodies like jingles, anthems, and rousing choruses.
 Once the song is chosen, the intricate work of breaking down the piece into individual, recognizable notes and translating them into rumble strips begins.

 "All you need is a fairly straight piece of asphalt.
 The road's length determines the song's duration.
 U.S. Route 66 could not be more perfect for this," explains Thompson.
 "Musical Roads can be installed wherever there is an extended stretch of asphalt, and drivers can maintain a steady speed, making them versatile additions for highways, parking lots, campuses, driveways, and even airport runways."